Welcome to the March Issue of the Security Spotlight

 |Hot Topics from the Bankers Forums|

-You'll find more security-related discussions covering sensitive topics in our "Private Security Forum," where bankers discuss issues out of public view.
-There was one discussion in December in the private forum on in-house cash transit.
+You'll find security-related discussions covering sensitive topics in our Private Security forum, where bankers discuss issues out of public view.
+Discussions last month included security training and internal access lists.
 There's also a private forum that invites participation by bankers, regulators and members of law enforcement.

 BOL CrimeDex subscribers use their subscriptions to identify suspects in surveillance images, gather information they can use in prosecuting thieves and scammers, and learn about criminals and scams in their area.
 They also pick up information they can use in their security training sessions.
 If you have access to our private forums, you can find instructions on how to sign up for CrimeDex alerts as a BOL Group member in the second thread of the "Private - FI Personnel Only" forum.

 Throughout the month, we share news-related incidents on Facebook that can be informative examples for training employees on security issues and more.
 Visit our BOL Facebook page to catch up on all the latest news.
 The busy month of February kicked off with our first post on the first of the month.
 In case you missed it, following are the details and highlights from some of the most notable posts last month:

 - We began the month on February 1 with a link about a 74-year-old bank robber who stabbed a bank employee and was sentenced to 19 years in prison.

 - We posted a follow-up to a story from last summer about a bank robber who ran from the scene of his crime naked, throwing money away as he fled.
 Surprisingly, he was found not guilty.
 Get the details in our February 2 post.